 - Injury or Damages: The last element or part of a tort claim is the element of injury or damages.
 A Plaintiff needs to be able to show with some level of certainty that he or she was injured.
 Injuries or damages can be to a person’s body (bodily injury) or to a person’s property (for example: damage to vehicle).

 In every stage of a case, an injured party can benefit from consulting with and retaining an experienced and aggressive injury attorney.
 An attorney can outline a theory under which the Defendant owes a duty of care to the Plaintiff, which was in turn breached by the Defendant; that directly caused injuries to the Plaintiff.

-At Law Offices of Jubin J. Sharifi, APLC, we handle tort cases on a CONTINGENCY FEE BASIS.
+At Sharifi Firm, APC, we handle tort cases on a CONTINGENCY FEE BASIS.
 This means that we don’t get paid, unless you get paid!